-In short, I’ve been working with our printer to make sure you’ll get a good product in your hands, and I’m not confident that’s going to happen, so I’ve pushed back the publication date by a fortnight so we can get that right.
+In short, I’ve been working with our printer to make sure you’ll get a good product in your hands, and I’m not confident that’s going to happen yet with Knee-deep in Grit, so I’ve pushed back the publication date by a fortnight so we can get that right.
 This does not effect the ebook, which will publish on time.

 If you haven’t spotted it, you can see a thin light blue line along the left-hand side of the spine, and thin black line along the left hand side of the front cover.
 That’s happened because the cover print on the paperback has been misaligned.